iarxm/csim-man/index.md

 #### Focus and Attention

 Speed and focus is essential to ensuring success throughout the event.
 It allows for contingencies when problems arise.
-For example if it's realised that a backup board would be more suitable for the subsequent heat but time was needlessly lost during return to the contest site, it may either make the contingency infeasible or bring about a sense of rush which is not optimal for the performance in the next heat.
+For example if it's realised that a backup board would be more suitable for the subsequent heat but time was needlessly lost during return to the games site, it may either make the contingency infeasible or bring about a sense of rush which is not optimal for the performance in the next heat.

 Consider what you need to prepare for your next heat before engaging in anything unrelated to the performance of that heat.

 #### Temperature Control

-It's common in contests to experience non optimal gaps of time between heats, therefore think through such situations and experiment with how to pragmatically navigate these possibilities.
+It's common in Games to experience non optimal gaps of time between heats, therefore think through such situations and experiment with how to pragmatically navigate these possibilities.
 In general, if the gap is just long enough, it can be of better value to be fully unsuited and dry.
 Temperature and circulation are core factors relating to athletic performance, and being damp whilst waiting idle can cause the body to start to shut down.
 In the case of exhaustion and physical shutdown, it's significantly more effective to override this state from a short period of being dry and unsuited.
 Even a wetsuit which has dried whilst being worn still causes stress, and interfere with circulation.

 These considerations assume it's feasible to fully dry and that sufficient thermal clothing is at hand.
 Consider options in the case of heavy rain and no access to either shelter or water proof clothing.
 It may also be of significant benefit to bring warm water and warm food to augment temperature regulation.
 However, note that eating too much can be equally problematic.